impraise/shorty/README.md

 $ npm install
 $ mkdir data && mongod --dbpath=./data --fork --logpath mongo-log.log # This will make MongoDB run in the background and keep all the data contained to the data directory in our service.
 ````

+NOTE: For the `mongod` command, if you get this error: "ERROR: child process failed, exited with error number 48", simply stop mongodb: `sudo service mongod stop` and run the command again.

 ### Run